the-codegen-project/cli/README.md

 The Codegen Project solves a single problem, how to simplify the implementation phase of software development for different standards.

-Here are all the ways you can integrate and run the CodeGen CLI.
-For a full list of commands, [checkout the usage documentation](./docs/usage.md).
+Here are all the ways you can integrate and run The Codegen Project CLI.
+For a full list of commands [checkout the usage documentation](./docs/usage.md).

 <h2 align="center">MacOS</h2>
 <!-- prettier-ignore-start -->